hnulcy/TransGAN-CFR/README.md

 Put data folder 'data' and trained weights 'gen_model.pth' to the directory at the same level as pytransform

-Configure the environment according to 'environment.yaml'
+Configure the environment according to 'environment.yaml' and 'requirements.txt'

 Run 'pre_evaluation.py'